Sagallo: History

-Rumours about the formidable size of the expedition quickly spread through the press.

-Later, several colonists escaped to Obock, informing the French of the settlement's whereabouts.
+Later, several French colonists escaped to Obock, informing their comrades of the settlement's whereabouts.
 On 5 February, the Cossacks noticed a French cruiser and three French gunboats.
-An ultimatum was issued, but Achinov misunderstood it and did not surrender.
-The artillery barrage that followed came as a complete surprise for the Russians, leaving 6 colonists dead and 22 wounded.
-A white shirt was raised to show surrender.
-The Russian government disavowed Achinov, accusing him of disobedience to the Tsar and acts of piracy.
-Participants were arrested and deported to Odessa aboard the Zabiyaka.
+An ultimatum was issued, but Achinov did not surrender.
+The artillery barrage that followed left six Russian colonists dead and 22 wounded.
+Achinov and his men subsequently fled Sagallo, returning the settlement to French control.